-If growing for the village show or other exhibition then Winston Churchill is a great variety with rich crimson blooms on long, straight stems.
+If growing for the village show or other exhibition then ‘Supersonic’ is a great variety for cutting with long, straight stems.

 Most gardeners find space somewhere for this classic cottage garden favourite, either at the back of the flower border, in a large container on the patio, in a hanging basket by the front door or even growing in a row on the allotment.
 Summer just wouldn’t seem right without sweet peas growing somewhere on the patch.

 Make sure you read our Scented Sweet Pea Seed Varieties post which contains a detailed collection of all sweet pea varieties, beautiful photography galleries, full information on strength of scent and of course direct links to the Suttons Seeds website where you can buy all of these varieties of sweet pea.

 Sweet peas can be sown in autumn or spring.